 Despite the similarity between equations (1) and (2), network modules are rather arbitrary collections of nodes, but domains are continuous segments along the chromosome.
 In fact, the total number of possible partitions for a chromosome is much smaller than the total number of ways to divide a network into modules.
-As a result, while the optimization of equation (1) is an NP-hard problem, the optimization of (2) can be quite efficiently solved using dynamic programming (see Methods and Figure S8).
-It is instructive to explore this avenue because quite some algorithms for identifying TADs are based on dynamic programming but with different objective functions [20][21][22].
+As a result, while the optimization of equation (1) is an NP-hard problem, the optimization of (2) can be quite efficiently solved using dynamic programming (see Methods and Figure S9).
+It is instructive to explore this avenue because quite some algorithms for identifying TADs are based on dynamic programming but with different objective functions [24][25][26].
+Moreover, by enumerating all possible ways to decompose a chromosome into TADs, one could write down the partition function and define a probability of occurrence for each of the possible partition in a statistical mechanics manner.

 The time complexity of this dynamic programming algorithm is in order of $O(n^3)$, where n is the size of the contact map.
 Given the time complexity, finding the optimal partition using a bin size of 40kb is quite impractical.
+For instance, the calculation takes about an hour for chromosome 21, as compared to seconds by using the heuristic.
 Therefore, though the connection between identifying TADs and problems like finding RNA secondary structure is of theoretical interest, MrTADFinder is developed based on the modified Louvain algorithm.
 Nevertheless, we have implemented the dynamic programming approach and performed a comparison with the heuristic.
 Using a contact map of hES cell (chromosome 1) with a bin size of 500kb, we found the sub-optimal partitions based on our modified Louvain algorithm are very close to the optimal partition based on dynamic programming.
 The normalized mutual information between optimal and sub-optimal values is 0.977 ± 0.007 .